liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. none of these would happen if you weren’t with me
 1. the memory usage of the buffer cache stays within this budget
 1. perform rule-based optimization
-1. walk me through it
+1. walk me through it; 跟我讲一遍
 1. that’s not the end of story
-1. I‘ve never think less of you
+1. I‘ve never think less of you; 我从没小看过你
-1. I don‘t think less of you
+1. I don‘t think less of you; 我没有小看你
 1. I don’t think I’m gona make it
 1. there’s no cell reception out there
 1. The number of maximum concurrent queries is based on a heuristic calculation that factors in system hardware attributes such as the number of CPU sockets, CPU cores, and threads per core